What to Buy (and Avoid Buying) in December

 Christmas Decorations and Goods

-NOT before December 25th.
-But after that, it's party time!
+Wait a second.
+Don't go rushing out for these now.
+You need to wait until after December 25th.
+But after that, go hog wild!
 The stores do not want all that merchandise clogging up their shelves.
-Expect to see 50%–90% savings on everything from trees and lights to yard decorations, cards, and gift wrap.
+Expect to see 50% to 90% savings on everything from trees and lights to yard decorations, cards, and gift-wrap.
 Remember, Christmas will be here again next year, so buy now to save later.
-(See also: Frugal Ways to Decorate Your Home for the Holidays)

-As the year comes to a close, and the bad weather starts hammering most of us, car dealerships are looking to clear inventory.
-And they'll drop prices to do it.
+As the year comes to a close, and the bad weather comes rushing in, car dealerships are clearing out inventory.
+They'll drop their prices to do it, and offer huge incentives.
 If you don't mind braving the weather on those cold, open lots, you could drive into 2014 with a great bargain.
+However, it's always better to buy used, even if it's just a year old.
+New cars depreciate quickly.

 Just like car dealerships, sellers of homes have it tough at this time of year.
 Most just take their homes off the market to ride out the winter months.
-So if houses are on the market, the sellers are VERY motivated.
+So if houses are on the market, the sellers are very motivated.
 Now is the time to do some home hunting, and dare to undercut asking prices by a chunk.
-(See also: Things You Should Know When Buying Your First Home)

-Sales from last month will continue well into this month, as manufacturers know this is the season for cooking impulse buys.
+Manufacturers know this is the season for cooking impulse buys, and they'll do what they can to lure you in.
 A nicely timed discount will tip people from "maybe next month" to "I'll take it."
 So with all the different holidays and events coming, you can stock up on new kitchen gadgets and save more than a few bucks.
+Also, consider wedding gifts, which may be coming up in the spring.

-This one puzzles me, but I'm not going to question it.
 Deals on lots of toys pop up in December every year, even though they're in high demand.
-The only reason that comes to mind is the insane competition between all the different toys, and so manufacturers are cutting prices to grab your attention.
-Anyway, it's good news for you and the kids!
+There is insane competition between all the different toys, and so manufacturers are cutting prices to grab your attention.
+It's good news for you and the kids, but there is a catch — you'll have to wait until Mid-December.

-It's not a great time to be doing DIY, but it is a great time to stock up on the essentials everyone needs to get the jobs done.
+It's not a great time to be doing DIY, but it's a great time to stock up on the essentials everyone needs to get the jobs done.
 You'll see prices cut on all sorts of tools and equipment, from power drills (go for Lithium batteries) and bench saws to screwdrivers, wrench sets, and sanders.
-(See also: Cool Tool Gifts for Fixer-Uppers)

 And, What to Avoid…